Top-down Yoke Crochet Sweaters Explained

 But wait… There is more…

-Working top-down means you can try it on as you go!
+You can try on top-down sweaters as you go

 So you’ve done away with all the seams and jigsaw-ing pieces together but the top down method keeps giving.
 When working top down, you can try your garment on and adjust it as you work.